Меню:

 --random (BOOST_TEST_RANDOM)

 allows to run tests in random order (use 0 to disable this — default value).
-If value is greater than 1, then it's used as random seed, if it equal to 1, then system time is used as seed;
+If value is greater than 1, then it's used as random seed, if it is equal to 1, then system time is used as random seed;

 --run_test (BOOST_TEST_RUN_TEST)